User37som/libbitcoin/Configuration-Settings.md

 pay_to_public_key_hash_version = 0
 # The pay-to-script-hash address version, defaults to 5.
 pay_to_script_hash_version = 5
-# The Z85-encoded public key of the server certificate.
-# server_cert_key =
-# The path to the ZPL-encoded client private certificate file.
-# cert_file =

 [network]
 # The magic number for message headers, defaults to 3652501241.
 identifier = 3652501241
-# The number of times to attempt contacting a node, defaults to 0 (forever).
+# The number of times to retry contacting a node, defaults to 0.
-connect_attempts = 0
+connect_retries = 0
 # The time limit for connection establishment, defaults to 5.
 connect_timeout_seconds = 5
 # The time limit to complete the connection handshake, defaults to 30.